Leonie Böffinger

 If German is not your first language, an English-speaking practitioner can be a real comfort.
 Having studied and practiced Chinese Medicine in London, UK, I offer consultations in both English and German and warmly welcome international patients.

-Leonie Boffinger – English-speaking acupuncturist in Frankfurt am Main
+Profile image of Leonie Boffinger – English-speaking acupuncturist and practitioner of Classical Chinese Medicine in Frankfurt am Main

 About Leonie Böffinger

-With a Master’s degree in Chinese Medicine and several years of clinical experience, Leonie practices Classical Chinese Medicine in Frankfurt am Main, specialising in acupuncture, Chinese pharmacology, and Tuina.
+With a Master’s degree in Chinese Medicine and several years of clinical experience, Leonie practices Classical Chinese Medicine in Frankfurt am Main, specialising in acupuncture, Chinese herbal medicine, and Tuina.

 Individual Treatment Plans in Chinese Medicine